 Use the most appropriate HTML element for thing.

-Understand ARIA and is sparingly and carefully.
+Understand ARIA and use it sparingly and carefully.

 Do Static Analysis